How Do I Participate In The Catan National Championship Tournament Program?

 Your Qualifier host will send your name/email when they report the results to us.
 We will reach out with all the information you need to know and what to expect at the Catan National Championship of your country.
 You should book your transit and hotel as soon as you can when you receive the confirmation.

 If you win your country’s Catan National Championship, you will be sent to the Catan World Championship by your country’s Host.
-The 2019 winner and the 2020 National Champions will compete at the Catan World Championship, location to be announced at a later date.
+The 2019 winner and the 2020 National Champions will compete at the 2020 Catan World Championship, location and dates TBA.